EXIT

 What is Temporary Protected Status (TPS)?

-Temporary Protected Status (TPS) is a temporary immigration status granted by the Secretary of the Department of Homeland Security (DHS) to individuals who are unable to return home safely due civil war, natural disaster, or other conditions or circumstances preventing their return to their home country.
+TPS is granted by the Secretary of the Department of Homeland Security (DHS) to eligible foreign-born individuals who are unable to return home safely due to conditions or circumstances preventing their return to their home country.

-During the designated TPS period, TPS holders cannot be deported from the United States and cannot be detained by DHS on the basis of their immigration status.
-TPS holders are eligible for an employment authorization document (EAD) and for travel authorization.
+During the designated TPS period, TPS holders are not removable from the United States and not detainable by DHS based on their immigration status.
+TPS holders are eligible for an employment authorization document (EAD), and eligible for travel authorization.

 How do I apply for TPS?